 Monk fruit is also known as Swingle fruit (Siraitia grosvenorii) or lo han guo.
 It’s from the same food family as gourds like pumpkin and melon.
 It’s been used for medicinal purposes in eastern countries to treat intestinal problems and the common cold.
 Its use as a sweetener is fairly new.

 This fruit is naturally very sweet.
-It’s almost 200 times sweeter than sugar.
+Depending on the mogroside content, monk fruit is reported to be 100 to 250 times sweeter than sugar.
 The sweetness comes from antioxidants in the fruit itself.

 Because of this, it’s naturally a low-calorie sweetener.
 Monk fruit sugar is made in four general steps: